rijoshrc/podio-auth/README.md

 ```

 ## Note
-All the functionalities are working depending on the configuration data in the `podio.php` config file.
+All the functionalities are working depending on the configuration data in the `podio.php` file.
 Make sure `app_auth` and `client_api` are correctly synced to corresponding tables in database.
+Clear the configuration cache by running the command `php artisan config:cache`.

 ## Contributing